RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

                                means that no messages are relayed
       --relaysenderaddress=VALUE
                              Specifies the address used in MAIL FROM when relaying messages.
 (Sender address in message
                              headers is left unmodified).
 The sender of each message is used if not specified.
       --relayusername=VALUE  The username for the SMTP server used to relay messages.
 If value empty no authentication is attempted --relaypassword=VALUE  The password for the SMTP server used to relay messages
+      --imapport=VALUE       Specifies the port the IMAP server will listen on - allows standard email clients to view/retrieve
+                             messages
+      --nousersettings       Skip loading of appsetttings.json file in %APPDATA% --recreatedb           Recreates the DB on startup if it already exists
 ```